 W. David Watts is the fifth president for The University of Texas of the Permian Basin.
 Prior to his February 2001 appointment as president, Dr. Watts served as vice president for academic and students affairs at Jacksonville State University in Alabama, where he had been since 1993.
 From 1990 to 1993, he was the dean of the College of Arts and Sciences at Southeastern Louisiana University and was also a member of the sociology faculty there.

 Dr. Watts is no stranger to Texas.
 A native Texan, he was department chair and a member of the faculty at Southwest Texas State University for nine years.
-His academic career also includes a teaching stint at Ohio University in the department of sociology and anthropology.
+His academic career also includes award winning teaching at Ohio University in the department of sociology and anthropology.

-His research expertise centers on sociological issues related to drug and alcohol abuse, prevention, and treatment, as well as education issues.
-He continues to be active in his discipline through professional presentations and publishing.
-In addition, throughout his administrative career he has served on a number of state education task forces and committees.
+His research expertise centers on drug and alcohol abuse, prevention, and treatment, as well as education issues.
 In 1990, his department was named the recipient of the Distinguished Contributions to Teaching Award of the American Sociological Association.

 Dr. Watts holds a bachelor's degree in sociology and English from UT Austin.
 Both his master's and doctorate in sociology are from the State University of New York in Buffalo.